Golf Tutorials

 Actionable Drills to Sequence Your Swing Correctly

-Reading about the proper sequence is one thing, but feeling it is another. drills are essential for overwriting your old, handsy habits with a new, body-driven motion.
+Reading about the proper sequence is one thing, but feeling it is another.
+Drills are essential for overwriting your old, handsy habits with a new, body-driven motion.
 Go to the range with a specific plan to work on these drills.
 Start without a ball, graduating to slow-motion swings, and finally hitting shots when you feel comfortable.

 Drill 1: The L-to-L Drill